kurapica/IGAS/PLoop/README.md

 Here, **struct** keyword is used to begin the declaration, and **endstruct** keyword is used to end the declaration.
 Anything defined between them will be the definition of the struct.

-The expression *x = System.Number*, the left part **x** is the member name, the right part **System.Number** is the member's type, the type can be any classes, interfaces, enums or structs :
+The expression *x = System.Number*, the left part **x** is the member name, the right part **System.Number** is the member's type.

+the type can be any classes, interfaces, enums or structs :

 * For a given class, the value should be objects that created from the class.
 * For a given interface, the value should be objects whose class extend from the interface.